Index 2024

 Media landscape

 The Italian media landscape is developed and has a wide range of media outlets that guarantee a diversity of opinions.
-The broadcast sector includes several public TV channels (such as Rai 1) and public radio stations, as well as many privately owned ones.
-This diversity is also present in the print media, which includes nearly 20 dailies (such as Corriere della Sera and La Repubblica), about 50 weeklies (such as L'Espresso and Famiglia Cristiana), as well as many magazines and various news websites.
+The broadcast sector includes several public TV channels (such as Rai 1) and radio stations, as well as many privately owned media outlets.
+This diversity is also found in the print media, which includes nearly 20 dailies (such as Corriere della Sera and La Repubblica), about 50 weeklies (such as L'Espresso and Famiglia Cristiana), and many magazines and various news websites.

 Political context

 For the most part, Italian journalists enjoy a climate of freedom.
-But they sometimes give in to the temptation to censor themselves, either to conform to their news organisation’s editorial line, or to avoid a defamation suit or other form of legal action, or out of fear of reprisals by extremist groups or organised crime.
+But they sometimes give in to self-censorship, either to conform to their news organisation’s editorial line, or to avoid a defamation suit or other form of legal action.
+This can be aggravated for crime and court reporters by the “legge bavaglio” advocated by Prime Minister Giorgia Meloni’s ruling coalition, which prohibits the publication of a provisional detention order until the end of the preliminary court hearing.

 Legal framework

 A degree of legislative paralysis is holding back the adoption of various bills that have been proposed to preserve and even improve journalistic freedom.
 This partly explains the limitations that some reporters encounter in their work.
-Defamation has yet to be decriminalised, and the pandemic has made it more complex and cumbersome for national media to gain access to state-held data.
+The criminalisation of defamation and the numerous SLAPP procedures limit journalistic freedom.

 Economic context

-As a result of the economic crisis, the media as a whole are increasingly dependent on advertising revenue and state subsidies, while the print media is also facing a gradual decline in sales.
+As a result of the economic crisis, the media are increasingly dependent on advertising revenue and state subsidies.
+The print media is also facing a gradual decline in sales.
 The result is a growing precariousness that dangerously undermines journalism, its dynamism and its autonomy.

 Sociocultural context